 Poetic Surrealism Artwork by Miró

-Joan Miró is regarded as one of the greatest surrealist artists of the 20th Century.
-Hailing from Barcelona, Spain, Miró originally went to business school, but soon completely abandoned the practice for art after suffering a nervous breakdown.
+Joan Miró is one of the greatest surrealist artists of the 20th-century.
+Hailing from Barcelona, Spain, Miró originally went to business school.
+He soon completely abandoned the practice for art after suffering a nervous breakdown.

-His early work had various inspirations, including Paul Cezanne and Vincent Van Gogh and through these greats, He channeled a symbolic and poetic vision of his work, which allowed a natural transition into the Surrealism.
-He quickly became considered one of the most important representatives of the group.
+His early work had various inspirations, including Paul Cezanne and Vincent Van Gogh.
+Through these greats, he channeled a poetic vision of his work, which allowed a natural transition into the Surrealism.
+He eventually quickly became one of the most important representatives of the group.

 Miró remained interested in the possibility of creating new forms of visual messages that could exist outside the substantive world.
-The focus on the abstract in his art led to breathtaking surrealist imagery that, to this day, lodges itself in our minds.
+The focus on the abstract in his art led to breathtaking surrealist imagery that subsequently lodges itself in our minds.